 Decide if college is right for you.
 It isn’t for everyone.
 If you want to go, choose wisely; your college and your major.
 College is too expensive to go to the best school you get in to, and it’s too expensive to get a degree in a field there is no demand for or that has very low pay.

-Or you can work full time for a year or two to save money to help pay for school.
+Or you can work full-time for a year or two to save money to help pay for school.
 You can work part-time and go to school part-time.
-There is no law stating that you have to enter college the autumn after you finish high school and finish in four years.
+No law states that you have to enter college the autumn after you finish high school and finish in four years.

 Apply for scholarships, lots of them.
 As much as you can stand to apply for and then some more.
 Every cent in scholarship money you get is money that you don’t have to spend or worse, take out in student loans.
 There are countless scholarships available, and they don’t all hinge on academics.

-If you’re no longer a kid and still in or back to Stage Zero, things are tougher, but you can get out of it and move on.
+Things are tougher if you’re no longer a kid and still in or back to Stage Zero, but you can get out of it and move on.
 You are financially dependent on someone again, maybe your parents or your spouse or maybe your credit cards.

 Whatever the reason, to move out of Step Zero, you have to pay off that debt as quickly as you can.

 Lower your debt.

 If you have a good interest rate but just can’t keep up with the payments, there are several programs that can help lower your monthly student loan payments.

 If you have more than one lender, you can consolidate the loans.
 If will make things less complicated and sometimes lower the monthly payments.

 If you have credit card debt, you want to eliminate the high interest rates.
 They kill you when you’re trying to dig your way out of debt.